 The key to doing anthropology or folklore research effectively lies in successfully negotiating between the cultures you are studying and the culture of the academy.
 It is a form of “walking between the worlds,” as Pagans like to say, only in this case, I’m not talking about the spirit world, but about cultures that belong very much to the material world.
 You must learn to move between them with grace and reflection.
 You go deep, participate, get close to people, feel what it’s like to be one of them – then pull away and reflect on what just happened, using analysis and theoretical language to frame your thoughts.
 Then you go back and do it all over again.
 Because I grew up shuttling between two cultures, this process is second nature to me; I cannot remember a time when I wasn’t doing it.
 But anyone can learn it.

 You ask how I’ve reconciled being an academic anthropologist and folklorist with being a practicing Pagan.
 I find this an odd question, because it presumes these two worlds are somehow impossible to reconcile, while I don’t see much of a contradiction between them.
-[EDW: just to clarify on this point, I did not mean to presume that the two worlds were irreconcilable, but rather they are in many cases mistrustful and critical of one another.
-Of course, in hindsight I can see how my use of language here could have been clearer!]
 Academic research in folklore, anthropology and archaeology made possible the reclamation of tradition that is at the root of modern Paganisms; it’s not something apart from Paganisms.
 I think it was Ronald Hutton who observed that academia is a three-degree initiatory system with robes even more splendid than those of most modern Pagan traditions.
 The truth is that the academic world and the Pagan world are both “homes” in which I feel comfortable.
 They have different rules, to be sure, but then, most of us belong simultaneously to various subcultures that have different conventions, styles of dress, and modes of behavior, and we move seamlessly among them.
 If you play a sport, you wouldn’t dress, behave, or speak on the pitch the same way you would with your boss at work.
 It’s no more complicated than that.

 It probably helps that I am not a very religious person.
 My strengths lie in research, organization, planning, and creating an environment in which other people can experience enchantment and express creativity.
 Those administrative skills make me a good teacher and department head as well as an effective priestess.
 I am lucky in that I have experienced very little prejudice or discrimination on the job because of my religious practice.
 I teach at a regional comprehensive university in Los Angeles, one of the most diverse cities in the world.
 The presence of that diversity makes my Paganism kind of a non-issue: I have colleagues and students who are Jewish, Buddhist, Hindu, Sikh, Muslim, Druid, agnostic, and atheist, as well as just about every variety of Christian you can think of.
 When I teach courses in the anthropology of religion, they are very much about active pluralism: preparing students to interact and negotiate with people of other religious traditions, including modern Paganisms, with mutual respect and appreciation.

-EDW: One aspect of the American contemporary Pagan community which you have examined in closer depth is the tradition of Stregheria, a variant of Wicca that adopts elements from Italian folklore and which has proved popular with members of the Italian-American community.
-Indeed, your paper on the subject, included as a chapter in Michael F. Strmiska's edited volume Modern Paganism in World Cultures (ABC-CLIO, 2006) is the foremost academic study of the topic.
-What inspired you to explore this particular area and how do you feel practitioners of Stregheria have reacted to your work ?
+EDW: One aspect of the American contemporary Pagan community which you have examined in closer depth is Stregheria, a variant of Wicca that adopts elements from Italian folklore and which has proved popular with some members of the Italian-American community.
+Indeed, your work on the subject, included as a chapter in Michael F. Strmiska's edited volume Modern Paganism in World Cultures (ABC-CLIO, 2006) is the foremost academic study of the topic.
+What inspired you to explore this particular area and how do you feel practitioners of Stregheria have reacted to your work?

 SM: I wrote above about my research on Italian vernacular magical traditions.
 Another research area in which I have published is Italian American folklore.
 I was immediately interested in Stregheria because it united these two interests of mine.
 I saw Stregheria as a creative way some Italian Americans were choosing to craft identities that re-connected them with some of the traditions of their ancestors, albeit, of course, in a form that suited their contemporary identities.
 As a folklorist, I see tradition as a process that involves constant adaptation, variation, and innovation; Stregheria typifies that process.
 It is certainly not an exact reproduction of Italian vernacular practices as they existed in rural Italy, but it reformulates them, inserts them into a modern Wiccan framework, and creates a narrative around them which makes them appealing to second-, third-, and fourth generation Italian Americans, as well as to members of other ethnic groups.